 1. Introduction

 Research on heritage language (HL) acquisition has been extensive, but only recently has this field begun to experience a “paradigm shift” (Giancaspro et al. 2022, p.
 484) that moves away from strictly comparing heritage speakers (HSs) to other groups of speakers (both multilingual and monolingual) and towards an understanding of what contributes to differences between HSs.
 As Rothman et al. (2023) point out, the spectrum of possible outcomes of HL acquisition is wide, and HSs often converge on the norms of speakers dominant in the same language.
 As a result, it is essential to understand which factors contribute to the emergence of these differences between HSs.
-As exemplified by articles within this special issue (e.g., López-Otero 2023; Martínez-Vera et al. 2023; Solano-Escobar and Cuza 2023), there are multiple experiential variables that can account for these differences and that enrich our understanding of the many possible paths of acquisition of Spanish as a HL.
+As exemplified by articles within this special issue (e.g., López Otero 2023; Martínez Vera et al. 2023; Solano-Escobar and Cuza 2023), there are multiple experiential variables that can account for these differences and that enrich our understanding of the many possible paths of acquisition of Spanish as a HL.

 Traditional approaches to HL acquisition have claimed that HSs’ grammars diverge from baselines who are dominant in the same language (e.g., Montrul 2008, 2013).
 While this approach is often accurate in predicting that HSs innovate beyond the language in their input, Putnam and Sánchez (2013) propose a framework that provides specific predictions concerning the process of HL acquisition and maintenance, which is particularly useful for studying within-group differences and for accounting for variability between and within individual speakers.
 Crucially, evaluating the role of multiple experiential variables provides a more holistic account of the acquisition of HLs more generally.

 Putnam and Sánchez’s (2013) approach builds on the Feature Reassembly Hypothesis (e.g., Lardiere 2009) from second language acquisition, which argues that the acquisition of functional features1 requires the appropriate mapping of syntactic and semantic information onto inflectional morphology.
 Such an account dissociates morphological difficulties that may surface in production from underlying syntactic competence.
-In adapting Lardiere’s (2009) framework to contexts of HL acquisition, Putnam and Sánchez (2013) and Perez-Cortes et al. (2019) argue that HSs will remap the features of the more-dominant language onto their HL, first in production, and subsequently at the representational level.
+In adapting Lardiere’s (2009) framework to contexts of HL acquisition, Putnam and Sánchez (2013) and Perez-Cortes et al. (2019) argue that HSs will remap the features of the more dominant language onto their HL, first in production and subsequently at the representational level.
 This exemplifies bilingual alignments (Sánchez 2019) in which HSs may possess strong receptive knowledge that converges on the syntactic representations of speakers dominant in the same language even if they produce structures that incorporate features from their dominant language.
-To summarize, Putnam and Sánchez (2013) predict that HSs reassemble the features of their HL based upon crosslinguistic influence from the more-dominant language, first in production, and subsequently at the underlying level, and that the degree of maintenance is contingent upon sustained processing of and experiences with the HL.
+To summarize, Putnam and Sánchez (2013) predict that HSs reassemble the features of their HL based upon crosslinguistic influence from the more dominant language, first in production and subsequently at the underlying level, and that the degree of maintenance is contingent upon sustained processing of and experiences with the HL.